 What to Look For When Searching For the Right Green Roof Plant

-Plants need growing medium to anchor their roots, to provide water and to provide nutrients.
-So, for green roofs this must be a specially engineered green roof substrate, not ordinary topsoil or compost.
+Plants need a strong growing medium to anchor their roots, to provide water and nutrients.
+Thus, green roofs must have a specially engineered green roof substrate, not ordinary topsoil or compost.
 Depending on the root system and the plants’ nutritional requirements, some species will need a deeper substrate layer than others.
-Sedums are very shallow rooted and are content to live in 2cm on substrate.
-Wild flowers and grasses need at least 10cm.
+Sedums are very shallow-rooted and are content to live in 2cm on the substrate.
+By contrast, wildflowers and grasses need at least 10cm.

 Why does this matter?
-The substrate will add extra weight to the roof.
+Because the substrate will add extra weight to the roof.
 The deeper the growing medium, the heavier it will be.
-If your roof is not super-sturdy you may need to limit your plant choice to sedums or sempervivums.
+If your roof is not sturdy, you may need to limit your plant choice to sedums or sempervivums.
 If the building will take a great weight, you have a greater range of plants to choose from.

 The higher the roof, the more exposed it will be to the weather.
-If you have a tall building in a windy spot, choose plants that are low-growing (so they don’t get buffeted and scorched by the wind) and drought tolerant.
-They’ll also need to be frost-hardy.
+If you have a tall building in a windy spot, choose plants that are low-growing so they don’t get buffeted and scorched by the wind.
+They’ll also need to be drought-tolerant and frost hardy plants.

-If you like gardening, have plenty of time and can access the roof safely and easily then maintenance should be no problem to you.
-If, on the other hand it’s not practical for you, or a contractor, to be on the roof more than once or twice a year, choose plants that don’t need strimming, pruning, vast quantities of feeding, weeding or general care.
+If you like gardening, have plenty of time and can access the roof safely and easily then maintenance should be no problem for you.
+On the other hand, if it’s not practical for you, or a contractor, to be on the roof more than once or twice a year, choose plants that don’t need trimming, pruning, or vast quantities of feeding, weeding or general care.
 Remember though, that any green roof will need maintenance at least once a year.
-That’s a feed, weed and clear-out drainage outlets.
+That’s a feed, weed and clear out of any drainage outlets.